 If a public right of way is affected by a development it should be diverted or stopped up by a Public Path Order.
 Where there are no planning issues and you want to move (divert) or delete (extinguish) a public footpath, bridleway or restricted byway on your land you can apply to Dorset County Council for a public path diversion or extinguishment order.

 Due to the high number of diversion applications currently being processed, Dorset County Council operates a waiting list for new applications.
 It should be noted that, while the council has a power to process diversions, this is not a statutory duty and as such only limited resources can be allocated to it.

-For more information or for an application form please contact The Regulation Team.
+For more information or for an application form please contact The Definitive Map Team.

 Diversions - Section 119 of the Highways Act 1980

 You may either divert a public path onto another route elsewhere on your land or onto somebody else's land but you may have to pay them compensation.
 You will be responsible for the cost of any physical works involved in bringing the new route up to the required standard, for example the installation of gates or surfacing.

 - the new path must link to the old path either directly or via another highway

 - you cannot divert the whole path onto another highway - that would be an extinguishment

 The new path has to be at least as convenient to the public as the old one.
 We also have to bear in mind the needs of nature conservation and of agriculture (which includes the keeping and breeding of horses).